 Further, it shows your commitment to your customers and their satisfaction.
 When customers have a positive experience with your customer support, they are more likely to return to your store for future purchases.

-In addition, it can help to gather feedback from your customer and help to improve your products/services.
+In addition, it can help to gather feedback from your customers and help to improve your products/services.

 Testimonials are one of the best ways to improve sales and optimize your Shopify checkout page.
 A customer testimonial works like a review or recommendation from a customer for your product or service.